priankr/app-reviews-extractor/README.md

 Product managers need quick, actionable insights from customer reviews to understand pain points, identify feature requests, and track sentiment trends.
 However, accessing this data can be challenging:

-- **Platform limitations**: App Store and Google Play don't provide easy ways to export or analyze reviews in bulk
+- **Platform Limitations**: App Store and Google Play don't provide easy ways to export or analyze reviews in bulk
-- **API complexity**: Building proper API integrations requires developer resources, authentication setup, and ongoing maintenance
+- **API Complexity**: Building proper API integrations requires developer resources, authentication setup, and ongoing maintenance
-- **Time constraints**: Product teams often need insights *today*, not after weeks of dashboard development
+- **Time Constraints**: Product teams often need insights *today*, not after weeks of dashboard development

 This scraper solves these problems by providing a **quick, no-setup solution** to extract and analyze reviews from multiple platforms in minutes.
+We can also upload reviews directly to an AI model (e.g., Claude, ChatGPT, or Gemini) to quickly analyze patterns in reviews to identify issues and opportunities.

 ### How This Scraper Was Built

  All the code was created and optimized using Cursor Agent + Claude Sonnet 4.5.

-### When to Use This Scraper
+### Use Cases

-**Ideal scenarios:**
+- **Discovery**: Quickly understanding what users are saying about your app (e.g., when planning the next product iteration, reviewing product ideas, or assessing gaps).
-- **Rapid competitor analysis**: Quickly understand what users are saying about competing apps
+- **Competitor Analysis**: Quickly understanding what users are saying about competing apps.
-- **Pre-sprint research**: Gather customer feedback before planning your next product iteration
-- **Incident response**: Quickly pull recent reviews after a release to identify critical issues
+- **Incident Response**: Reviewing how users are reacting to a recent issue or bug.
-- **Executive reporting**: Generate sentiment summaries for stakeholder meetings without waiting for engineering resources
+- **Sentiment Analysis**: Generate sentiment analysis for stakeholder meetings.
-- **AI-powered insights**: Export reviews as CSV files that can be uploaded directly to Claude, ChatGPT, or other AI models for instant thematic analysis, sentiment trends, and actionable recommendations

 **When to build a proper dashboard instead:**
 - You need real-time monitoring with automated alerts